Glossary

 See definition of induced emissions.

-To contribute to the overall reduction of emissions, an organisation must reduce its own direct and indirect emissions (Pillar A) to the levels required by decarbonisation scenarios compatible with the Paris Agreement.
+To contribute to the overall reduction of emissions, an organisation shall reduce its own direct and indirect emissions (Pillar A) to the levels required by decarbonisation scenarios compatible with the Paris Agreement.

-Except in exceptional cases, Pillar A “reduction of the organisation's emissions” is priority compared to the other two pillars B and C, due to its role in the organisation's dependence on a system based on fossil fuels, and its influence on the risks and opportunities that the organisation will have to integrate into its strategy.
+Except in exceptional cases, Pillar A “reduction of the organisation's emissions” is prioritised over the other two pillars B and C, due to its role in the organisation's dependence on a fossil-fuel-based system, and its influence on the risks and opportunities that the organisation will have to integrate into its strategy.

 The Bilan Carbone® quantifies and acts on Pillar A.